 No. The regular Village of Huntley real estate taxes are used to pay for Village services.

 Can I prepay my Special Service Area Tax?

-Each homeowner can elect to prepay its Special Service Area Tax at anytime, which will relieve the property of the lien.
+Each homeowner can elect to prepay the Special Service Area Tax at anytime, which will relieve the property of the lien.
 In order to determine the prepayment amount, contact Village Hall to get the name and number of your Special Service Area Administrator listed on the Maximum tax spreadsheet below.

 How much will my tax be?